microsoft/EdgeML/README.md

 ## Edge Machine Learning

+This repository provides code for machine learning algorithms for edge devices developed at the [Microsoft Research India Lab](https://www.microsoft.com/en-us/research/project/resource-efficient-ml-for-the-edge-and-endpoint-iot-devices/).

+Machine learning models need to have a small footprint in terms of battery, storage and latency to  be deployed on edge devices.
+One example of a ubiquitous real-world application where such models are desirable is resource-scarce devices and sensors in the Internet of Things (IoT) setting.
+To make real-time predictions locally on IoT devices without connecting to the cloud, we need models that fit in a few kilobytes.

+This repository contains two such algorithms **Bonsai** and **ProtoNN** that shine in this setting.
+These algorithms can train models for classical supervised learning problems with memory requirements that are orders of magnitude lower than other modern ML algorithms.
+The trained models can be loaded onto on edge and IoT devices/sensors, and used to make fast, precise, and accurate predictions completely offline.

+For technical details, please see the ICML'17 publications on [Bonsai](publications/Bonsai.pdf) and [ProtoNN](publications/ProtoNN.pdf) algorithms.

+Contributors: Initial contributions were written by Chirag Gupta, [Aditya Kusupati](https://adityakusupati.github.io/), Ashish Kumar, and [Harsha Vardhan Simhadri](http://harsha-simhadri.org).

+We welcome contributions, comments and criticism.
+For questions, please send an [email](mailto:harshasi@microsoft.com).

 ### Requirements
 - Linux.
 We developed the code on Ubuntu 16.04LTS.
+  For Windows 10 Anniversary Update or later, one can also use the Windows Subsystem for Linux.
-  The code can also compiled in Windows with Visual Studio 2015, but this release does not include makefile.
+  The code can also be compiled in Windows with Visual Studio, but this release does not include necessary makefiles yet.
 - gcc version 5.4.
 Other gcc versions above 5.0 could also work.
+- An implementation of BLAS, sparseBLAS and vector math calls.
-- [Intel(R) Math Kernel Library](https://software.intel.com/en-us/mkl).
-We use BLAS, sparseBLAS and VML routines.
+  We link with the implementation provided by the [Intel(R) Math Kernel Library](https://software.intel.com/en-us/mkl).
+  Please download later versions (2017v3+) of MKL as far as possible.
+  The code can be made to work with other math libraries with a few modifications.

 ### Building
-After cloning this reposirory, do:
+After cloning this reposirory, set compiler and flags appropriately in `config.mk` and do:

 ```bash
 export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:<MKL_PATH>:<EDGEML_ROOT>